Seailz-Comissions/.github/profile/README.md

-## Hi there 👋, this is my organization place for all my comissions!
+## Hi there 👋, this is my organization place for all my commissions!
 Most of these are private - unless the client specificly says I am allowed to public the source code.

 <!--